venamax/dataincubator/README.md

    has more detailed instructions if you wish to add the ForwardAgent option to your `.ssh/config`file.

+1. Run `git checkout master`.
+Our provisioning code auto-checks-out a different branch (you can run `git status`) to see, but you'll want to be on `master`.

-1. Open up `assignment1/README.md`.
+2. Open up `assignment1/README.md`.
 Read the instructions, and then edit `assignment1/__init__.py`

    Each module lives in its own directory with a `README.md` (with